Coram nobis: The Habeas Corpus Act of 1867

 The Habeas Corpus Act of 1867 expanded the jurisdiction of the writ of habeas corpus to "any person".
-One year later, the Supreme Court implied that this Act had no custody requirements.
-The Court said the Act "is of the most comprehensive character.
+In the 1869 case Ex parte McCardle, the Supreme Court implied that the act had no custody requirements.
+The court said that the act "is of the most comprehensive character.
 It brings within the habeas corpus jurisdiction of every court and of every judge every possible case of privation of liberty contrary to the National Constitution, treaties, or laws.
 It is impossible to widen this jurisdiction."
-The Court's interpretation of this act seemed to eliminate the writ of coram nobis in criminal cases because any person challenging a conviction, regardless of whether the person is in prison or not, could have raised the claim through the writ of habeas corpus.
+The court's interpretation of this act seemed to eliminate the writ of coram nobis in criminal cases because any person challenging a conviction, regardless of whether the person is in prison or not, could have raised the claim through the writ of habeas corpus.

-Although the Act expanded habeas jurisdiction to "any person", it also required that an application for the writ include "facts concerning the detention of the party applying, [and] in whose custody he or she is detained".
-In 1885, the Supreme Court read these application requirements as an intent by Congress to restrict the writ of habeas corpus to only those who were physically restrained in jail.
-Thus, the Court foreclosed the writ of habeas corpus to those no longer in custody.
+Although the act expanded habeas jurisdiction to "any person", it also required that an application for the writ include "facts concerning the detention of the party applying, [and] in whose custody he or she is detained".
+In the 1885 case Wales v.
+Whitney, the Supreme Court read these application requirements as an intent by Congress to restrict the writ of habeas corpus to only those who were physically restrained in jail.
+Thus, the court again foreclosed the writ of habeas corpus to those no longer in custody.
+However, in the 1973 case Hensley v.
+Municipal Court, San Jose – Milpitas Judicial Dist., Santa Clara County, the Court overruled this decision, calling the Wales v.
+Whitney jurisdictional limitation a "manacle" of the habeas corpus statute and an "arcane and scholastic procedural requirement".
+The Hensley court then held that the Wales v.
+Whitney interpretation of the custody requirements "may no longer be deemed controlling"'.
+Since Hensley, no court has reconsidered whether the Habeas Corpus Act applies to former prisoners.